 - (1) Consists of 20,952,403 shares of our Series B preferred stock purchased by Cobro Ventures Opportunity Fund, L.P. or Cobro Ventures.
 Each of Marc A. Cohen, who serves as a director and officer of the company, and Alain J. Cohen, who serves as a director of the company, is a manager of Cobro Opportunity Fund GP, LLC, the general partner of Cobro Ventures.
-Entities and persons affiliated with Cobro Ventures collectively hold more than 5% of our voting securities. - (2) Consists of 19,047,619 shares of our Series B preferred stock held by Perceptive Life Sciences Master Fund LTD. Entities affiliated with Perceptive Advisors collectively hold more than 5% of our voting securities. - (3) Consists of 9,061,905 shares of our Series B preferred stock purchased by RTW Master Fund, Ltd., 2,842,857 shares of our Series B preferred stock purchased by RTW Venture Fund Limited.
+Entities and persons affiliated with Cobro Ventures collectively hold more than 5% of our voting securities. - (2) Consists of 19,047,619 shares of our Series B preferred stock held by Perceptive Life Sciences Master Fund LTD. Entities affiliated with Perceptive Advisors collectively hold more than 5% of our voting securities. - (3) Consists of 9,061,905 shares of our Series B preferred stock purchased by RTW Master Fund, Ltd., 2,842,857 shares of our Series B preferred stock purchased by RTW Innovation Master Fund, Ltd and 2,380,953 shares of our Series B preferred stock purchased by RTW Venture Fund Limited.
 Entities affiliated with RTW Investments collectively hold more than 5% of our voting securities. - (4) Consists of 142,857 shares of our Series B preferred stock purchased by Kenneth C. Anderson 2015 Irrevocable Trust dated August 10, 2015, of which Mr. Anderson, who is a director of the company, is a beneficiary and 142,857 shares of our Series B preferred stock purchased by Cynthia E. Anderson 2015 Irrevocable Trust dated August 10, 2015, of which Mr. Anderson is also a beneficiary.